English Longitudinal Study of Ageing (ELSA)

 The value of this kind of study comes from analysing how changes over time in one domain feed into functioning in another.
 For example, the finding that sick people have lower incomes than those who are healthy could arise because low income leads to ill health.
 It could also be the other way: ill health could lead to loss of earning power and hence to lower income.
 Longitudinal data has a better prospect of determining the relative importance of these two possibilities than a simple 'cross-sectional' description of low income and poor health being linked.

 ELSA participants originally took part in the Health Survey for England.
 The first fieldwork for the new longitudinal study started in 2002 (known as Wave 1) and collected data from about 12,000 people.
 These participants form our first core cohort; at subsequent waves as many as possible of the survivors of the original core participants are recontacted.
-New recruits at the youngest ages were brought in for Wave 3 in 2006-7 and the sample is being boosted for ages 50-74 in Wave 4.
+New recruits at the youngest ages were brought in for Wave 3 in 2006-7 and the sample was boosted for ages 50-74 in Wave 4.